to Buddhism, ‘Mind is the forerunner of all states’*. Everything we experience

 some may find it beneficial to start meditation with the practise of

 I be well, happy, and peaceful

-is important to realise that it is not just a repetition of words that
+is important to realise that the above is not a chant or recitation

-matter.
-What is important is the development of
+of words.
+What matters is the development of the

 you have sufficiently developed this state of mind, free from anger

 and hatred, it is easy to radiate thoughts of metta towards others.